Blagoveshchensk: Administrative and municipal status

 Blagoveshchensk is the administrative centre of the oblast and, within the framework of administrative divisions, it also serves as the administrative centre of Blagoveshchensky District, even though it is not a part of it.
-As an administrative division, it is, together with six rural localities, incorporated separately as Blagoveshchensk Urban Okrug—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is, together with six rural localities, incorporated separately as Blagoveshchensk Urban Okrug—an administrative unit with status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.